 I just happened to be standing at the tape drive when they took this picture (making a dump of some network software I think).
 You can see our special one quad prototype Cray-2 that we used for software development on the left.
 It enabled us to be the first supercomputer center in the world to support TCP/IP services such as Telnet, FTP, & Sun NFS stuff.

-Here is a pdf of a recent (somewhat inaccurate) history of MSCI and MSI, MSI Retrospective.
+Here are my notes that were used as one source for a recent (somewhat inaccurate) history of MSCI and MSI, MSI Retrospective.